Gaetano Mosca: Political thought

 Mosca's enduring contribution to political science is the observation that all but the most primitive societies are ruled in fact, if not in theory, by a numerical minority.
 He named this minority the political class.
 That means that every society could be split between two social classes: the one who rules and the one which is ruled.
 This is always true, for Mosca, because without a political class there is no rule.

 Although his theory is correctly characterized as elitist, its basis is different from The Power Elite described, for example, by C. Wright Mills.
 Unlike Mills and later sociologists, Mosca aimed at developing a universal theory of political society.
 His more general theory of the Political Class reflects this aim.

 Mosca defined modern elites in term of their superior organisational skills.
 These skills are especially useful in gaining political power in modern bureaucratic society.
 Nevertheless, Mosca's theory was more liberal than the elitist theory of Pareto, for example.
 In Mosca's view, elites are not always hereditary, as peoples from all classes of society can theoretically become elite.
 When this happens, the reproduction of power is defined as democratic; in contrast, when the members' turnover remains inside the elite, the reproduction of power is defined as aristocratic.
 He also adhered to the concept of the circulation of elites, a dialectical theory of constant competition among elites, with different elite groups alternating with each other repeatedly over time.
 This concept originated from his materialist idea of history as a conflict between classes (Marx), from the conflictual nature of politics considered as a fight for acquisition and deployment of power (Machiavelli), and finally from the non-egalitarian, hierarchical structure of society.
-Unlike Marx, Mosca has not an arrow concept of historical time, but a circular one, as in classical political theory, which consists in a perpetual condition of conflict and recycling of the elite.
+Unlike Marx, Mosca has not a narrow concept of historical time, but a circular one, as in classical political theory, which consists in a perpetual condition of conflict and recycling of the elite.
 For Mosca, the dichotomous structure of society would not be solved by a revolution.